matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 ## Usage

 Most of the time, using our compiler via the Hardhat plugin is enough, and you do not have to dive deeper into its interface and I/O (input/output) methods.
-However, it can be crucial for integration, debugging, or contribution purposes.
+However, knowledge of these can be crucial for integration, debugging, or contribution purposes.

 The CLI supports several I/O modes: